Getting Started

 1. Install the Azure CLI.

 2. From a command line, execute az login, which will open a browser to complete the authentication to Azure.
-The Azure login must have access to view metrics data for the Azure Service Bus namespace.
+The built-in role Monitoring Reader is sufficient to access the required Azure Service Bus metrics.

 3. Execute az account set --subscription {SubscriptionId}, where {SubscriptionId} is a Guid matching the subscription id that contains the Azure Service Bus namespace.